-The Scheme's current investment strategy is as follows:
+The Fund's current investment strategy is as follows:

-- 45% actively invested in Global Equities - 5% actively invested in Infrastructure Equity - 15% actively invested across two Multi-Asset ('Diversified Growth') funds - 20% invested in Short and Medium Dated Corporate bonds on a 'Buy and Maintain' basis - 15% actively invested in Property (including a 5% allocation to Long Lease Property, which has not yet been funded)
+- 40% actively invested in Global Equities - 5% actively invested in Unlisted Infrastructure Equity - 10% invested in Multi Asset Credit - 10% invested in Senior Private Debt - 15% invested in Corporate Bonds on a 'Buy and Maintain' basis - 5% invested in Index-Linked Gilts (invested post year end) - 15% actively invested in Property (including a 5% allocation to Long Lease Property)

-The Trustee sets the investment strategy for the Scheme taking into account considerations such as the strength of the University covenant, the long-term liabilities of the Scheme and the funding agreed with the University.
-The investment strategy is set out in the Statement of Investment Principles ("SIP") with details of any changes during the year included in the Trustee's report.
+The Trustee sets the investment strategy for the Fund taking into account considerations such as the strength of the University covenant, the long-term liabilities of the Fund and the funding agreed with the University.
+The investment strategy is set out in the Statement of Investment Principles ("SIP") with details of any changes during the year included in the Trustee's Report.